The Read House Hotel: Famous visitors

 In the heart of Chattanooga, the Read House has hosted many celebrities and politicians.
 Among them are presidents Ulysses S. Grant, Rutherford B. Hayes, Grover Cleveland, Theodore Roosevelt, William McKinley, Richard Nixon and Ronald Reagan, as well as Edwin Booth, Gene Autry, Elvis Presley, Oprah Winfrey, Gary Cooper, Winston Churchill, Bing Crosby, Walt Disney, Bob Hope, and Al Capone.
 Capone stayed in the Read House a short time during his federal trial in the early 20th century.
 Custom iron bars were added to the windows in the room Capone resided in (Room 311), and remain there to this day.

+During the 2026 FIFA World Cup, the Read House was the base camp hotel for the Spain national football team, the eventual champions of the tournament.
+The nearby Baylor School was selected as their training site.

 Room 311

 Perhaps the thing the Read House is most known for is the haunting of room 311.
 Many believe the room harbors the spirit of a woman named Annalisa Netherly.
 There are many legends as to who this woman was and how she became the famous spirit to haunt the hotel, but it is most well known that Ms. Netherly was a prostitute in Chattanooga during 1920s and 1930's.
 She supposedly resided in room 311 for an extended time.
 While details are hazy, Ms. Netherly in fact died in that very room.
 Some legends have it that she was found soaking in the tub with her head almost completely decapitated- more than likely done by a jealous lover or husband.
 Other legends say that as she took a gentleman suitor to her room and he later directed his time and attention elsewhere to another woman.
 This supposedly left her broken hearted and suicidal, and it was then that Ms. Netherly took her own life.
 People who have stayed in room 311 say that Ms. Netherly hates men, especially those who smoke.
 Many guests that have stayed in the room, including Al Capone, have made it through the night without any paranormal activity, while others report it being heavy during their stay.